Sony A700 Review

 Testing hundreds of digital cameras, we've found that you can only tell just so much about a camera's image quality by viewing its images on-screen.
 Ultimately, there's no substitute for printing a lot of images and examining them closely.
 For this reason, we now routinely print sample images from the cameras we test on our Canon PRO9000 studio printer, and on the Canon iP5200 here in the office.
 (See the Canon PRO9000 review for details on that model.)

 When its USB interface is set to PTP mode, the Sony A700 supports direct printing (no computer required) to PictBridge compatible photo printers.
 The extent of PictBridge support varies greatly between cameras, and the Sony A700's support is better than many, but not quite as robust as we remember from the A100.
 Provided that it's connected to a printer that offers an equivalent level of support and control, you can select batch printing either singly or in 1-up, 2-up, or 4-up layouts or an index print, paper size, bordered or borderless prints, and time/date imprint options directly from the camera's menu system.
 (Pretty slick.)
 Printing via PictBridge to our Canon PRO9000 studio printer , we found it to be a little slow in formatting and preparing the data to send to the printer, but significantly better than the A100.
-(It took 1 minute and 30 seconds to print a 4x6 photo at best quality, pretty slow but still more than twice as fast as the A100.)
+(It took 1 minute and 30 seconds to print a 4x6 photo at best quality, more than twice as fast as the A100.)

 While the shots at ISO 6400 were quite noisy, many users will be satisfied with 5x7 inch prints for display on wall or table, and 4x6 inch prints are likely to be acceptable to most.